 – Power of attorney to be signed by the applicant.

-Step 3: Filling the application of brand name registration
+Step 3: Filing the application of brand name registration

 Step 4: Examining the process of the brand name application

-Once the application is dispatched, the Registrar will check out whether you have followed certain terms that your brand name complies with, the existing law.
-Moreover, there should not be any conflict or dispute amongst any existing or pending brands for the registration.
+Once the application is dispatched, the Registrar of Trademark will check out whether you have followed certain terms and that your brand name complies with, the existing law.
+Moreover, there should not be any similarity or identical with any existing or pending brands for the registration.
 This is the reason why we preferred you to choose a quirky brand name!

 Step 5: Publication of your brand in the Indian Trade Mark Journals